sjkaursb93/Defender-for-cloud-learning-collection/README.md

 # Microsoft Defender-for-cloud-learning-collection
+The purpose of this learning collection is to help you adopt Defender for cloud.
+It summarizes, the functionality, next steps and FAQs.
+This information can help you monitor and secure your cloud assets.
+It will also help you prevent and mitigate security incidents and stay compliant with industry standards

 ## Introduction
 Microsoft Defender for cloud is a cloud native application protection platform (CNAPP) which safeguards the cloud based applications from various threats and vulnerabilities.<br>